Now in their third year,

 a significant impact on the world stage of canine health.

-- Student Inspiration Awards which will be spilt into
+- Student Inspiration Awards which will be spilt

-the potential significantly to advance the frontiers of
+demonstrate the potential significantly to advance the

 How to apply